Multimodal Dialog Systems with Dual Knowledge-enhanced Generative Pretrained Language Model: Related Work

-With the evolution of deep neural networks, several efforts have been made toward end-to-end task-oriented dialog systems~\cite{DBLP:conf/ijcnlp/LiCLGC17,DBLP:conf/coling/WangLBLHXY20,9699426}.
-Although these efforts have achieved compelling success, they focus on the pure textual modality, \emph{i.e.,} the single-modality task-oriented dialog system.
+With the evolution of deep neural networks, several efforts have been made toward \mbox{end-to-end} task-oriented dialog systems~\cite{DBLP:conf/ijcnlp/LiCLGC17,DBLP:conf/coling/WangLBLHXY20,9699426,DBLP:journals/tois/RenCRKMR21,DBLP:conf/aaai/LiYQ22,DBLP:conf/aaai/YoungCCZBH18,DBLP:conf/acl/FungWM18}. { Li et al.~\cite{DBLP:conf/aaai/LiYQ22} studied the emotion recognition task conditioned on text-based dialog systems, where BART is adopted as the backbone.
+In particular, this method designs the auxiliary response generation task to further enhance the context understanding ability.
+Young et al.~\cite{DBLP:conf/aaai/YoungCCZBH18} worked on retrieval-based text-based dialog systems, and utilized the LSTM network to encode the commonsense knowledge.
+In addition, Madotto et al.~\cite{DBLP:conf/acl/FungWM18} proposed the memory-to-sequence model for the textual response generation task, where the multi-hop attention mechanism and pointer networks are incorporated.
+Although these efforts have achieved compelling success, they focus on the pure textual modality, i.e., the \mbox{single-modality} task-oriented dialog system, neglecting the visual modality.
 In reality, both the user and the agent may need to refer to certain images to deliver their needs or services.
-Therefore, Saha et al.~\cite{DBLP:conf/aaai/SahaKS18} investigated the multimodal dialog system, and proposed a multimodal hierarchical \mbox{encoder-decoder} model~(MHRED) for addressing the two primary tasks of the multimodal dialog system: text response generation and image response selection.
+In particular, Saeid et al.~\cite{DBLP:conf/wsdm/KordanK18} investigated the synergistic effect of text and image in the multimodal retrieval task, which verifies that the text and image tend to be complementary and can be considered as one unit. } Therefore, Saha et al.~\cite{DBLP:conf/aaai/SahaKS18} investigated the multimodal dialog system, and proposed a multimodal hierarchical \mbox{encoder-decoder} model~(MHRED) for addressing the two primary tasks of the multimodal dialog system: text response generation and image response selection.
 Moreover, they released a large-scale multimodal dialog dataset in the context of online fashion shopping, named MMD, which significantly promotes the research progress on multimodal dialog systems.
 In particular, several efforts further explore the semantic relation in the multimodal dialog context and incorporate knowledge based on the framework of MHRED~\cite{DBLP:conf/mm/ZhangLGLWN21,DBLP:journals/tip/NieJWWT21,DBLP:conf/acl/ChauhanFEB19,DBLP:conf/mm/LiaoM0HC18,DBLP:conf/sigir/CuiWSHXN19,DBLP:conf/mm/NieWHWT19}.
 For example, Liao et al.~\cite{DBLP:conf/mm/LiaoM0HC18} developed a taxonomy-based visual semantic learning module to capture the fine-grained semantics~(\emph{e.g.,} the category and attributes of a product) in product images, and introduced a memory network to integrate the knowledge of fashion style tips.
-In addition, Nie et al.~\cite{DBLP:conf/mm/NieWHWT19} devised a multimodal dialog system with multiple decoders, which can generate diverse responses according to the user`s intention and adaptively integrate the related knowledge.
+In addition, Nie et al.~\cite{DBLP:conf/mm/NieWHWT19} devised a multimodal dialog system with multiple decoders, which can generate diverse responses according to the user's intention and adaptively integrate the related knowledge.
 Recently, some studies have resorted to Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} to investigate the multimodal dialog systems~\cite{DBLP:conf/mm/HeLLCXHY20,ma-etal-2022-unitranser} due to its impressive results in natural language processing~(NLP) tasks~\cite{DBLP:conf/naacl/DevlinCLT19,DBLP:journals/jmlr/RaffelSRLNMZLL20,DBLP:conf/acl/LewisLGGMLSZ20,DBLP:journals/tkde/ChenZLYJ22,9226110}.
 For example, He et al.~\cite{DBLP:conf/mm/HeLLCXHY20} introduced a Transformer-based element-level encoder, which can capture the semantic dependencies of multimodal elements~(\emph{i.e.,} words and images) via the attention mechanism.